drewgierach/architecture-center/docs/sample-solutions/databases/e-commerce-cosmosdb.md

 ## Pricing

 To examine the cost of running this solution, all of the services are pre-configured in the cost calculator.
-To see how the pricing would change for your particular scenario, change the appropriate variables to match your expected data volume.
+To see how pricing would change for your particular scenario, change the appropriate variables to match your expected data volume.
 For this solution, the example pricing includes only Cosmos DB and a Kafka cluster for processing events raised from the Cosmos DB Change Feed.
-Event processors and microservices for originating systems and other downstream systems are not included, and their cost is highly dependent on the number and scale of these services as well as the technologies chosen for implementing them.
+Event processors and microservices for originating systems and other downstream systems are not included, and their cost is highly dependent on the quantity and scale of these services as well as the technologies chosen for implementing them.

 The currency of Azure Cosmos DB is the request unit (RU).
 With request units, you don't need to reserve read/write capacities or provision CPU, memory, and IOPS.
 Azure Cosmos DB supports various APIs that have different operations, ranging from simple reads and writes to complex graph queries.
 Because not all requests are equal, requests are assigned a normalized quantity of request units based on the amount of computation required to serve the request.
 The number of request units required by your solution is dependent on data element size and the number of CRUD operations per second.
 For more information, see [Request units in Azure Cosmos DB](/azure/cosmos-db/request-units).
 These estimated prices are based on Cosmos DB running in two Azure regions.